patricklafrance/wmfnext-shell/README.md

 ### Override the host layout for a module page

-For most pages of an application, developpers tend to share a default layout having a navigation menu and an authenticated user avatar.
+For most pages of an application, developpers tend to share a default layout having at least a navigation menu and an authenticated user avatar.

 This default layout is what will then be defined as the "root" layout of the application and be used by default.
 This concept is usually also true for federated applications.
-This is in fact exactly what we've done so far in the host application of this tutorial (minus the authenticated user avatar, which will come later on 😃).
+This is in fact exactly what we've done so far for the host application of this tutorial (minus the authenticated user avatar, which will come later on 😃).

-Still, it doesn't always fit as there are use cases for which the default layout will not work.
+Still, having a single shared layout for every module pages isn't always possible as there are use cases for which the default layout will not work.
 For example, a module might include a login page, or any other pages which are not bound to a user session.

 For those pages, the shell provide a mecanism called "page hoisting".
 Contrary to a regular page rendered under the root layout of the host application, an hoisted page will be rendered at the root of the router, meaning outside the boundaries of the host application root layout.

-By doing so, the module is in full control of the layout used by the the hoisted page.
+By doing so, the module is in full control of the hoisted page layout.

 > **Note**
 >
->Keep in mind thought that, as explained in the previous section "[isolate module failures](isole-module-failures)", by declaring a page as hoisted, that page will not be protected anymore from failures by the host application error boundary.
+> As explained in the previous section "[isolate module failures](isole-module-failures)", by declaring a page as hoisted, the page will not be protected from failures anymore by the host application error boundary and could crash the application if an unmanaged error occurs.
 This is highly recommended that every hoisted page is assigned a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) prop.

-To define a module page as hoisted, set the `hoist` prop of a route to `true` at registration.
+To define a module page as hoisted, set the page definition `hoist` prop as `true` during registration.

-👉 Let's set some pages of the remote module as hoisted.
+👉 Now, let's hoist a few pages of the remote module.

 ```tsx
 // remote-1 - register.tsx